Pickles on FIRE: The 3D Shape Evolution of Simulated Milky Way-Mass Galaxies: Measurements of the Other 12 Galaxies

 \section{Measurements of the Other 12 Galaxies}

-This appendix shows the shape evolution of the other 12 Milky Way–like galaxies besides Thelma, which was shown in Figures \ref{fig:Thelma_pastpresent} \ref{fig:Thelmapoints}.
-The figure shows how the shapes of stellar populations change from birth to the present day (\ref{allgalaxiespastpresent}).
+This appendix shows the shape evolution of the other 12 Milky Way--like galaxies besides Thelma, which was shown in Figures \ref{fig:Thelma_pastpresent} and \ref{fig:Thelmapoints}.
+Figure \ref{allgalaxiespastpresent} shows how the shapes of stellar populations change from birth to the present day.
 The archaeological decomposition for each galaxy is shown in Figure \ref{allm12Archaeology}.
-The next figures show the shape evolution using all stars (\ref{allm12AllStars}), young stars (\ref{allm12YoungStars}), and luminosity-weighted all stars (\ref{allm12Lumweight}), respectively.
+The remaining figures show the shape evolution using young stars (Figure \ref{allm12YoungStars}), luminosity-weighted all stars (Figure \ref{allm12Lumweight}), and all stars (Figure \ref{allm12AllStars}), respectively.